 Data breaches (or data leakages) are when one or several mentioned documents are leaked outside the company, and somebody who has no relation to the company can check it.
 This situation may occur for various reasons - human factors or problems with the document flow security.
 The consequences, however, may vary, too - from nothing to bankruptcy.

 Which data is for sale?

 The first thing you need to understand is that something that is not valuable for you may have great value for somebody else.
 If you are not a financial analyst, there is no use in the preliminary quarter results of a particular company for you.
 Meanwhile, a man or woman who knows how to interpret these digits will be highly interested in something like this.
 Such papers gain even more value if they are the first person “from outside” who reaches this document.
-If the company is about to release its earnings report, and you have this report leaked - it is effortless to predict the reaction of its stocks price and have a good profit on it.
+If the company is about to release its earnings report, and you have this report leaked - it is effortless to predict the reaction of its stock price and have a good profit from it.

-Leaks of some secret information are pretty rare but carry the most hazard for the company and its employees.
-Primarily, private information turns only in companies employed in aerospace and defense or some innovative industries.
+Leaks of some secret information are rare but carry the most hazard for the company and its employees.
+Primarily, private information turns only to companies employed in aerospace and defense or some innovative industries.
 So, for example, it will be a pleasant surprise for the spies to get some blueprints of a new fighter constructed by Boeing.
 Another example is calling the datasheet for a new battery type developed by Tesla - EV-makers worldwide will be happy to see the detailed documentation.